Treaty on Friendship, Cooperation and Mutual Assistance between China and North Korea

-The Treaty on Friendship, Cooperation and Mutual Assistance between the PRC and the DPRK (formally known as Treaty on Friendship, Cooperation and Mutual Assistance between the People's Republic of China and the Democratic People's Republic of Korea), is a friendship and security treaty between the People's Republic of China and the Democratic People's Republic of Korea.
+The Treaty on Friendship, Cooperation and Mutual Assistance between the People's Republic of China and the Democratic People's Republic of Korea is a defense pact between the People's Republic of China and the Democratic People's Republic of Korea.
 It was signed on 11 July 1961 in Beijing by Chinese premier Zhou Enlai and North Korean leader Kim Il Sung.